-With Cinco de Mayo coming up next week, I thought I’d break out one of my favorite unpublished Mexican recipes to share.
-I’m a huge fan of Mexican food – last week I had it three days in a row!!
-One of those days was when I finally got to check out Antique Taco, this somewhat trendy little spot in my neighborhood.
-It’s a super casual place with some really unusual tacos and super tasty rosemary-infused margaritas.
-It’s been on my list of restaurants to try for quite a while!
-Speaking of margaritas, wait until you taste these grapefruit margaritas – they are super tangy and refreshing!!
+With Cinco de Mayo coming up, I thought I'd give this post a quick update.
+I'm a huge fan of Mexican food - I've been known to eat it several days in a row!!
+When I lived in Chicago I used to love walking over to Antique Taco, this somewhat trendy little spot in my neighborhood.
+It's a super casual place with some really unusual tacos and super tasty rosemary-infused margaritas.
+It's been on my list of restaurants to try for quite a while!
+Speaking of margaritas, wait until you taste these grapefruit margaritas - they are super tangy and refreshing!!

 Crispy flautas are one of my favorite Mexican dishes, however, I'm not a huge fan of fried food and I rarely make it at home, so this version is baked to a lovely crunch and then topped with my favorite Cilantro Lime Sauce.

 I start this dish with my favorite base for Mexican food, this Spicy Mexican Chicken.
 The chicken is really easy to make and you can throw what leftover into quesadillas or even a salad.

 For this dish, I mixed the chicken up with a bit of cream cheese and some chihuahua cheese to give it a great taste along with a creamy texture.
 Throw in a bit of dried cilantro and you've got the perfect flauta stuffing!